maxzinkus/sbdc-site/README.md

 - Instagram logo from [ClipArtCraft(CC)](https://clipartcraft.com)
 - Instructor images owned by each respective instructor, used with permission

-Max Zinkus, 2025 All Rights Reserved (for now)
+Alexandra Zinkus, 2025 All Rights Reserved (for now)